melsaka/mediafile/README.md

 $mediafolder->delete($folder);
 ```

-After creating folders you can upload files/images into them using the `MediaFile` class, to upload image file for example:
+After creating folders you can upload files/images into them using the `MediaFile` class.

 ```php
 // import the MediaFile Class